In 1994 I was asked to write an article about where to buy (or not to buy) a computer system.

-First, only one salesperson was actually any good.
-I was impressed by him because (a) he spoke to Elaine (you'll realise the significance of this in a moment), (b) he asked her probing questions and (c) he actually knew what he was talking about.
+First, only two sales people were actually any good.
+I was impressed by one of them because (a) he spoke to Elaine (you'll realise the significance of this in a moment), (b) he asked her probing questions and (c) he actually knew what he was talking about.

 Secondly, in contrast to this first point, most of the sales people did not know what they were talking about.
 Or rather, they knew enough to bluff probably reasonably convincingly to anyone who knew even less than they did.